Home » Why I Support Historic Designation

 • having a voice when a remote developer in Arizona decides it wants to bulldoze a mansion to put up some apartments

-• and preserving the beauty of our homes and our streets
+• and being able to help preserve the beauty of our homes and our streets

 …is worth the additional expenditure and slight loss of control.